FreeRTOS/FreeRTOS-SESIP/README.md

 ```
 git clone git@github.com:FuschiaPlatinumFoxTerrier/SESIP_Demo --recurse-submodules
 ```

+If you have downloaded the repo without using the --recurse-submodules argument, or you just want to update the submodules you need to run:

+git submodule update --init --recursive

 ### Step2 Download and install MCUExpresso

 You can set up your build environment following the instructions at https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_nxp.html for this board.